Uterine Polyps: Causes, Symptoms, Diagnosis, and Treatment

-Polyps is a growth or mass of tissue that develops in the lining of an organ.
+Polyps, in general, are a growth or mass of tissue that develops in the lining of an organ.
+Then, what is a uterine polyp, and should we be concerned about it?

-Uterine polyps are usually not cancerous.
+• Uterine polyps are usually not cancerous.
 However, some may turn out to be cancerous.
+Therefore, proper monitoring is important.

-The size of uterine polyps varies from small to larger.
+• The size of uterine polyps varies from small to large.
 They grow from the uterus wall and are attached to it by a stalk or a base.

 Uterine polyps do not always result in symptoms.
 Some women may experience mild symptoms like light bleeding and spotting.
 Others may experience more marked symptoms.